-Charles J. Casamento, MBA, has been our Chairman of the Board since June 2017 and a director since July 2015.
-Mr. Casamento is also Chairman of our Audit Committee and a member of Compensation Committee and Corporate Governance and Nominating Committee.
-Since 2007 Mr. Casamento is Executive Director and Principal of The Sage Group, a health care advisory group specializing in business development strategies and transactions.
-Prior to The Sage Group he was President and CEO of Osteologix from October 2004 until April, 2007.
-Originally a private VC funded company in Copenhagen, Denmark which had discovered a new drug for the treatment of Osteoporosis, Mr. Casamento commenced operations and initiated clinical trials in the US, completed a financing with Rodman & Renshaw and Roth Capital Partners and took the company public through a merger with a public shell company.
+Charles J. Casamento, MBA has been our Chairman of the Board since June 2017 and a director since July 2015.
+Mr. Casamento is also a member of our Audit Committee, Compensation Committee, and Corporate Governance and Nominating Committee.
+Since 2007 Mr. Casamento has been Executive Director and Principal of The Sage Group, a health care advisory group specializing in business development strategies and transactions.
+Prior to The Sage Group he was President and CEO of Osteologix from October 2004 until April 2007.
+Originally a private VC funded company in Copenhagen, Denmark which had discovered a new drug for the treatment of Osteoporosis, Mr. Casamento commenced operations and initiated clinical trials in the US, completed a financing and took the company public through a merger with a public shell company.
 The product was eventually acquired by Servier a major French pharmaceutical company.
 Osteologix was Mr. Casamento's fifth startup company, all of which were successfully taken public, during his tenure, either through IPOs or through reverse mergers.

 He was Senior Vice President & General Manager for Pharmaceuticals and Biochemicals at Genzyme.
 He joined Genzyme in 1985 while it was an early stage venture backed company and was there during the time Genzyme was taken public.
 In 2011 Genzyme was acquired by Sanofi for an estimated \$20 Billion.
 In 1989 he co-founded and later took public, Interneuron Pharmaceuticals (Indevus) which eventually reached a \$1.6 billion market valuation after a weight loss product that was developed during his tenure was approved by FDA.
 Indevus was acquired in 2009 by Endo for nearly \$1 Billion.
 In 1993 Mr. Casamento joined RiboGene as Chairman, President and CEO.
-He took the Company public and completed several major corporate collaborations and R&D collaboration agreements as well as a merger with a public corporation in 1998 to form Questcor Pharmaceuticals, where he was Chairman, CEO and President until August, 2004.
-He acquired Acthar, a product for West Syndrome and MS, for a \$100,000 cash payment plus a 1% royalty.
-Questcor was acquired by Mallinckrodt in 2014 at a valuation of \$6 Billion and Acthar has revenue at a run rate of \$1 Billion for 2014.
+He took the Company public and completed several major corporate collaborations and R&D collaboration agreements as well as a merger with a public corporation in 1998 to form Questcor Pharmaceuticals, where he was Chairman, CEO and President until August 2004.
+He acquired Acthar, a product for West Syndrome and multiple sclerosis, for a \$100,000 cash payment plus a 1% royalty.
+Questcor was acquired by Mallinckrodt in 2014 at a valuation of \$6 billion

-Prior to joining Genzyme in 1985 Mr. Casamento has held a number of marketing, sales, finance and business development positions with Novartis, Hoffmann-LaRoche, Johnson & Johnson and American Hospital Supply Corporation where he was Vice President of Business Development and Strategic Planning for the Critical Care Division from January, 1983 until May, 1985.
-During his career he has completed well over 100 major business development/M&A deals which had the effect of enhancing and expediting the growth and development of his businesses.
+Prior to joining Genzyme in 1985 Mr. Casamento held a number of marketing, sales, finance and business development positions with Novartis, Hoffmann-LaRoche, Johnson & Johnson and American Hospital Supply Corporation where he was Vice President of Business Development and Strategic Planning for the Critical Care Division from January 1983 until May 1985.
+During his career he has completed well over 100 major business development/M&A deals which had the effect of enhancing and expediting the growth and development of these businesses.
 He took four biotechnology companies public and secured pubic and VC financing for five biotechnology companies.